NFT-DAO/Governance-HOLON/05-Our-Values/Documents/Charter/Draft-Charter.md

 ## 01 - Introduction - Who We Are/Background ([from the Genesis doc](https://github.com/NFT-DAO/Governance-HOLON/blob/main/13-Our-Appendix/Documents/2021-02-03-Genesis-Document.md))

+> Modeling holonic nested heterarchies, we are creating a focused NFT DAO within the Catalyst DAO.
+Our hope is the community will see the benefit of building this kind of architecture to focus Cardano NFT efforts and gain explicit experience and speed to market at scale.

 ## 02 - Values: collated from the aforementioned docs and grouped under common themes,